DenoiseRep: Denoising Model for Representation Learning: Abstract

 \section{Abstract}

 The denoising model has been proven a powerful generative model but has little exploration of discriminative tasks.
-Representation learning is important in discriminative tasks, which is defined as \textit{"learning representations (or features) of the data that make it easier to extract useful information when building classifiers or other predictors"} in~\cite{6472238}.
-In this paper, we propose a novel Denoising Model for Representation Learning and take Person Re-Identification (ReID) as a benchmark task, named \textit{DenoiseReID}, to improve feature discriminative with joint feature extraction and denoising.
-We first view each embedding layer in a backbone as a denoising layer, processing the cascaded embedding layers as if we are recursively denoise features step-by-step.
-This unifies the frameworks of feature extraction and feature denoising, where the former progressively embeds features from low-level to high-level, and the latter recursively denoises features step-by-step.
-Then we design a novel Feature Extraction and Feature Denoising Fusion Algorithm (FEFDFA) and \textit{theoretically demonstrate} its equivalence before and after fusion.
-FEFDFA merges parameters of the denoising layers into existing embedding layers, thus making feature denoising computation-free.
-This is a label-free algorithm to incrementally improve feature also complementary to the label if available.
-Experimental results on 4 ReID datasets and various of backbones show the stability and impressive improvements.
-We also extend the proposed method to large-scale (ImageNet) and fine-grained (CUB200, Oxford-Pet, Flowers) classification tasks, similar improvements are observed.
-The code will be released on \textit{github}.
+Representation learning is important in discriminative tasks, which is defined as \textit{"learning representations (or features) of the data that make it easier to extract useful information when building classifiers or other predictors"}~\cite{6472238}.
+In this paper, we propose a novel Denoising Model for Representation Learning (\textit{DenoiseRep}) to improve feature discrimination with joint feature extraction and denoising. \textit{DenoiseRep} views each embedding layer in a backbone as a denoising layer, processing the cascaded embedding layers as if we are recursively denoise features step-by-step.
+This unifies the frameworks of feature extraction and denoising, where the former progressively embeds features from low-level to high-level, and the latter recursively denoises features step-by-step.
+After that, \textit{DenoiseRep} fus es the parameters of feature extraction and denoising layers, and \textit{theoretically demonstrates} its equivalence before and after the fusion, thus making feature denoising computation-free. \textit{DenoiseRep} is a label-free algorithm that incrementally improves features but also complementary to the label if available.
+Experimental results on various discriminative vision tasks, including re-identification (Market-1501, DukeMTMC-reID, MSMT17, CUHK-03, vehicleID), image classification (ImageNet, UB200, Oxford-Pet, Flowers), object detection (COCO), image segmentation (ADE20K) show stability and impressive improvements.
+We also validate its effectiveness on the CNN (ResNet) and Transformer (ViT, Swin, Vmamda) architectures.
+Code is available at \href{https://github.com/wangguanan/DenoiseRep}{https://github.com/wangguanan/DenoiseRep}.